feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 136 Letter of the Advisor for Chinese Affairs to the Director of Home Affairs, 22 November 1917, no. 427/17, in Geheim Mailrapport, no. 301x/1917.

-137 See Gouvernementsbesluit, 23 February 1918, no. 2; and also S L van der Wal, De Volksraad en de Staatskundige Ontwikkeling, vol. |, p.
+137 See Gouvernementsbesluit, 23 February 1918, no. 2; and also S L van der Wal, De Volksraad en de Staatskundige Ontwikkeling, vol. I, p.
 224.

 138 See Perniagaan, 2 February 1918, quoted in the letter of the Director of Home Affairs to Governor-General, 8 March 1918, no. 165/B, in Verbaal, 2 July 1919, no. 15.